-For a small premium you can buy overlap panels that have straight-edge boards on which the wavey edge has been sawn off.
-This gives the panel a more uniform and contemporary appearance but adds a little cost as some timber has gone to waste in their production.
-These are usually available with a dip-treated finish but may also be available with a pressure treated finish as an option.
+For a small premium you can buy overlap panels that have straight-edge boards on which the raw edge has been sawn off.
+This gives the panel a uniform and contemporary appearance.

-Dip treated fencing has been immersed in a solution containing wood preservative which gives the timber panel a surface protection against rot.
-The effectiveness of this type of treatment is not indefinite so the panels should be re-treated with a suitable panel treatment solution every year or two.
-Dip treated panels usually have an autumn-gold colour which will fade over time.
+Dip treated fencing has been immersed in a solution containing wood preservative which gives the timber panel a surface protection against rot, fungi and moisture.
+Whilst many wooden garden fence panels hold a guarantee the effectiveness of this type of treatment is not indefinite, so it’s recommended that the panels are re-treated with a suitable panel treatment coating every year or two.

-Pressure treated panels have had a more effective treatment process which involves forcing the wood preservative treatment deeper into the cellular structure of the timber to give it longer term protection against fungal rot and decay.
-Pressure treated panels are therefore likely to last longer than dip treated ones but will still benefit from occasional retreatment with a fence treatment solution.
-Pressure treated panels usually have a more natural timber colour finish which will turn a grey-silver over time.'
+Pressure treated panels go through a process which involves placing the timber into a vacuum to remove the air from the wood and replaced with a preservative treatment.
+This means the treatment seeps deeper into the cellular structure of the timber to give it longer term protection against fungal rot and decay.
+Pressure treated panels are therefore likely to last longer than dip treated ones, yet will still benefit from an occasional aftercare application.